 We maintain self-insured and deductible programs for certain liability, medical and workers' compensation exposures.
 Accordingly, we accrue for known claims and estimated incurred but not reported claims not otherwise covered by insurance, based on actuarial assumptions and historical claims experience.

 Intangible Assets

-Intangible assets as of May 3, 2008 and April 28, 2007 consisted of nonamortizable trademarks aggregating \$1,899,000.
-Amortization expense related to relinquished distribution rights was \$285,000 for fiscal 2006.
+Intangible assets as of May 2, 2009 and May 3, 2008 consisted primarily of nonamortizable trademarks aggregating \$1,861,000 and \$1,899,000, respectively.

 Inventories